Ricky Walter, MA, MS, LCPAA, LCDC, LPC – Executive Director/CEO

 Vivek has a BFA in Media Arts and Animation from the Art Institute of Houston.
 With his background in broadcast television he is also credited as Executive Producer / Lead Creative for Lifeline Children and Family service’s original production on Fox Television affiliate My27/KDFI-TV, Strengthening the You!
 The critically acclaimed show provides a great example of LCFS’s creative and educational approach in reaching the masses with the agencies motto: Casting a Lifeline, one child at a time.

-Rainece Walter – Administrative Assistant of Social Services
+Rainece Polk – Administrative Assistant of Social Services

-Rainece Walter has worked for Lifeline Children & Family Services for nearly 10 years.
+Rainece Polk has worked for Lifeline Children & Family Services for nearly 10 years.
 As the Administrative Assistant of Social Services, Rainece provides support for the Executive Director as well as all Regional Directors in the agency.
-Rainece is the proud mother of her 5 year old adopted son and is engaged to be married at the end of this year.
+Rainece has been married to her husband Bryce Polk for two years and is the proud mother of her 7 year old adopted son and beautiful baby girl Raeya.
 She is also an aspiring author who is looking forward to publishing a series of children’s books in the upcoming year.

 “As the daughter of the Founder and CEO of Lifeline Children & Family Services, my fathers dream has become my own.
 The statistics of abused and neglected children in the US are disturbing and unfortunately those numbers are steadily rising.
 My vision for this agency is to see it touch as many lives as it possibly can.” -Rainece Walter